Sunday June 30 to Sunday July 7, 2019

 - Soar with daily student-led davvenen'!
 Sign up to lead or co-lead, and to receive feedback on new approaches from ALEPH teachers.

-Smicha Week is for students in the ALEPH Ordination Program (AOP) and candidates whose application is in process.
+NOTE: Smicha Week is open to current students in the ALEPH Ordination Program (AOP) and candidates whose application is in process.
 AOP students attend Smicha Week as part of their curriculum requirements.
-If you are a candidate for one of our smicha programs, a letter of invitation from Rabbi Marcia Prager, Rabbinic Pastor Shulamit Fagan or Hazzan Jack Kessler is a prerequisite for registering for Smicha Week.
-ALEPH musmachim are also welcome to participate on a space-available basis.
+If you are a candidate for one of our smicha/ordination programs, a letter of invitation from Rabbi Marcia Prager, Rabbinic Pastor Shulamit Fagan or Hazzan Jack Kessler is a prerequisite for registering for Smicha Week.

 SPECIAL THIS YEAR

-Back by popular demand – Mishpacha Groups will meet 3 times during the week, allowing for deepening relationships among students and an opportunity to explore how your Smicha Week experience is impacting you.
-If you have experience facilitating mishpacha groups at EC/DLTI, please let us know at firstname.lastname@example.org.
+Back by popular demand, Mishpacha Groups will meet 3 times during the week, allowing for deepening relationships among students and an opportunity to explore how your Smicha Week experience is impacting you.

 Smicha Week is a place for experimentation.
-We invite you to use the daily davennen leadership as a spiritual laboratory.
+We invite you to use the daily davennen' leadership as a spiritual laboratory.
 Lead from your growing edge.
-How are you called to guide a community in the davennen experience?
-We are asking you to think in terms of different modalities and approaches, whether using the matbeah as your architectural framework or building your own path to present an experience of the deep structure of that moment of communal prayer.
-Experiment with meditation… silence… chant in a contemplative or ecstatic container.
+How are you called to guide a community in the davennen' experience?
+We are asking you to think in terms of different modalities and approaches.
 Make the best use of this laboratory.

 BEIT MIDRASH RETURNS